 If you want to know more about Iceland in April, Gunnar is a local expert and can help you out.

-Hiking Trails open in April in Iceland:
+Hiking trails that are open in April in Iceland

 While there are many phenomenal and well-trodden hiking trails in Iceland, a lot of exploring in the country could be considered "off-roading," or, to put it less lightly, "do at your own risk."
 As tourism grows, this is changing, but it is often less about trails being "open," and more about the safety of those who attempt to wander up mountains in inclement weather.
 Additionally, the roads leading to trails can be closed and prevent hikers from reaching the summit.

 For this reason, it is important to check weather, and road conditions in Iceland in the days leading up to your hike.
 Some popular and usually safe options for April include:

 - Mt.
 Esja: mountain near Reykjavík with a view of the city

 - Svínafellsjökull: relatively easy hike to a glacier viewpoint

 - Seljavallalaug: easy hike to a (luke-warm) outdoor pool, hidden within the mountains